vedmichv/todoapp-codecatalyst-demo/README.md

 ![Create issue](./readme-img/build-app-8.png)
 3. Now let's address this issue.
 In the navigation pane, choose **Code**, then select **Dev Environments**.
 Click **Create Dev Environment**.
 ![Dev Environments](./readme-img/build-app-9.png)
 4. Select **AWS Cloud9 (in browser)**.
-Complete all the fields as on the screenshot below and click **Create**
+Complete all the fields as on the screenshot below and click **Create**.
 ![Cloud-9 Launch](./readme-img/build-app-10.png)
-5. In your Cloud9 IDE, expand *frontend* folder and update *App.tsx* file and make 2 updates change 1) "To-Do List" to "AWS Events" and 2) "Add To-Do Item" to "Add a new event"
+5. In your Cloud9 IDE, expand *frontend* folder and update *App.tsx* file and make 2 updates change 1) "To-Do List" to "AWS Events" and 2) "Add To-Do Item" to "Add a new event".
 ![Cloud-9 App TSX](./readme-img/build-app-11.png)
 6. Update file *index.html" to and replace "To-Do App" with "AWS Events App".
 ![Cloud-9 Index html](./readme-img/build-app-12.png)